[[trackingImage]]

 Registration: Register for the Buddy Walk

-AMERSA 2026 Conference
+AMERSA 50th Anniversary Conference

 Whether you're developing policy, teaching, conducting research, or delivering frontline care, the AMERSA Annual Conference equips you with the latest tools and information to bridge the gap between research and practice.
 Register today and mark your calendar for November 12-14, with pre-conference workshops available on November 11.
 The AMERSA Annual Conference brings together a multidisciplinary community committed to advancing substance use education, research, clinical care, and policy.

-Date: November 12-14, 2026
+Date: Nov.
+12-14, 2026

 Location: 2500 Calvert Street NW, Washington, DC